Enhanced test automation with Selenium WebDriver and pytest

-When you think of choosing a framework for test automation you would probably like to have a comprehensive solution that fits any type of tests like unit, functional, end-to-end, acceptance, and others.
+When you think of choosing a framework for test automation, you would probably like to have a comprehensive solution that fits any type of test like unit, functional, end-to-end, acceptance, and others.
 You would also want this framework to share common data, track how much time a test execution takes, execute prerequisites and tear down steps, and show reporting. pytest meets all these requirements.
 The pytest framework is one of the best open-source test frameworks that allows you to write test cases using Python.

-pytest eases the web application testing and allows you to create simple yet scalable test cases in Selenium WebDriver.
+pytest eases web application testing and allows you to create simple yet scalable test cases in Selenium WebDriver.
 It is popular amongst the testers because of its simplicity, scalability, and pythonic nature.
 You can parallelly run specific tests or subsets of test cases.
-Test cases are written as functions and test assertion failures are reported with actual values.
+Test cases are written as functions, and test assertion failures are reported with actual values.
 You can use plugins to add code coverage, pretty reports, and parallel execution.
 If you create test cases in WebDriver then the pytest supports valuable functionalities like Log Events and Test Report Generation.
 Features like fixture, parameterize, Xfail, and skip make pytest more powerful.
 Since the pytest is widely popular amongst the QA community, check out the qualities of pytest and standard practices that should be followed while writing any test case in my previous blog.

 Steps to install the pytest and Selenium